raspberrypilearning/charting-champions/en/step_4.md

  - There are some signs that the number of people a team has to choose from helps it earn medals.
  - But population doesn't explain how countries like France have so many medals.
 Or why India doesn't have as many medals as China or the USA.
  - Money seems to explain more.
 Most of the countries that have lots of medals list have high GDP too.

-### The world is complex
+ - Neither of them explains everything.
+There are teams that don't follow this pattern.

+--- collapse ---
+---
+title: Jamaica does better than bigger and richer countries
+---
-But this isn't a problem in a maths book.
+This isn't a problem in a maths book.
 So the answer isn't simple.
 For example, look at Jamaica:
  - Jamaica doesn't have a large population, or a large GDP.
  - Mexico, Ireland, Portugal, Saudi Arabia, and Singapore all have more people and more money.
 They even have more money per-person.
 But Jamaica has won more medals than any of them!

+--- /collapse ---

-There's more to what it takes to win Olympic medals than just people and money.
+So there's more to what it takes to win Olympic medals than just people and money.
 What else might it be?
 What other ideas could you test, and what kind of data would you need to do so?